 (1) The fee to accompany an application for the issue of a pawnbroker’s licence only is set out in item 1 of the Table to this regulation.

-(2) The fee to accompany an application for the issue of a second-hand dealer’s licence only, where the applicant elects to provide the Commissioner with information for the purposes of section 79 by the means specified in regulation 15(4), is set out in item 2 of the Table to this regulation.
+(2) The fee to accompany an application for the issue of a second-hand dealer’s licence only is set out in item 2 of the Table to this regulation.

-(3) The fee to accompany an application for the issue of a second-hand dealer’s licence only, where the applicant elects to provide the Commissioner with information for the purposes of section 79 by way of facsimile transmission, is set out in item 3 of the Table to this regulation.
+[(3) deleted]

-(4) Where applications are made at the same time for a pawnbroker’s licence and a second-hand dealer’s licence to be issued in respect of the same person, the single fee to accompany the applications is set out in item 4 of the Table to this regulation.
+(4) Where applications are made at the same time for a pawnbroker’s licence and a second-hand dealer’s licence to be issued in respect of the same person, the single fee to accompany the applications is set out in item 3 of the Table to this regulation.

-(5) For the purposes of calculating a fee set out in item 1, 2, 3 or 4 of the Table, the number of transactions in a year is to be determined by the number of transactions estimated by the applicant as reasonably likely to occur at the business premises to which the proposed licence would apply in a 12 month period.
+(5) For the purposes of calculating a fee set out in item 1, 2 or 3 of the Table, the number of transactions in a year is to be determined by the number of transactions estimated by the applicant as reasonably likely to occur at the business premises to which the proposed licence would apply in a 12 month period.